ZhimingZhou/zhimingzhou.github.io/index.md

 -->

 <!--
 - <details><summary>Click to expand a brief introduction.</summary>We study the convergence issue of Adam optimizer.
 With the proposed concept *net update factor*, we showed that the key issue in Adam lies in its biased adaptive learning rate caused by the correlation between the adaptive term v_t and the current gradient g_t, and a temporal shift operation is proposed to solve such an issue.
-Our new understanding of the role of v_t also free v_t from its traditional update rule, leading to more interesting variants.
-Particularly, with dimension reduction operation in v_t, we achieve the so-called adaptive learning rate SGD, which removes the global gradient scale but keeps the relative scales.</details>
+Our new understanding of the role of v_t also frees v_t from its traditional update rule, leading to more interesting variants.
+Particularly, with the dimension reduction operation in v_t, we achieve the so-called adaptive learning rate SGD, which removes the global gradient scale but keeps the relative scales.</details>
 -->

 <!--